emmett-framework/emmett/docs/caching.md

 When you code a dynamic application, you will soon face its trade-off:
 **it is** dynamic.
-Each time a user does a request, your server makes all sorts of calculations&mdash;database queries, template rendering and so on&mdash;to create the final response.
+Each time a user does a request, your server makes all sorts of calculations – database queries, template rendering and so on – to create the final response.
 For most web applications, this is not a big deal, but when your application starts becoming big and highly visited you will want to limit the overhead on your machines.